rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

 #### 5.3 API VIP status and VRRP

-Let's see where the API is located in our case with a little for loop checking the ip addresses in each master node:
+Let's see where the VIP is located in our case with a little for loop checking the ip addresses in each master node:

 ```
 [root@ocp-bastion]# for i in $(oc get nodes -o wide | grep master | awk '{ print $6 }');do ssh -i id_rsa core@$i "hostname && ip -br a | grep ens"; done